hakuhodo-technologies/scope-rl/docs/documentation/examples/multiple.rst

     )

 The above code returns ``multiple_input_dict`` as an instance of :class:`MultipleInputDict`.
-Each input dictionary is accessble via the following code.
+Each input dictionary is accessible via the following code.

 .. code-block:: python